EDS-Bioinformatics-Laboratory/reseda/README.md

 ### When all jobs are finished ###
 * In the jobs the data is automatically transferred to the beehub webdav server
-* Specify the mounted directory and sample.json file in ConcatenateCloneFilesBatch.py and run it to concatenate the clone files per project+organism+cell_type
+* Execute ConcatenateCloneFilesBatch.py to concatenate the clone files per project+organism+cell_type
-* Specify the mounted directory in report-ALL.sh and run it to generate reports about the sequence run
+* Run report-ALL.sh to generate reports about the sequence run (help is available for this script)
 * Check for contamination with contamination-figure.R
     * Specify the files that were created by ConcatenateCloneFilesBatch.py
     * Specify the pt.table.csv that you got from the immunogenomics group
     * Check by hand if the column names in the pt.table are correct
     * Run the script
-    * Usually I make reports for all samples per project+cell_type and one report for all the samples in a run
+    * Usually I make reports for all samples per project+cell_type

 ## Preparation for Roche data ##
 * Use MakePTtableFromAAreads.R - Create a pt.table (sample description) from AA.reads file
 * SplitAAreads.py - Splits the AA.reads table per sample (check the column names that you want to include in the file name!)
 * SeqToFastq.py - Convert the tab-delimited files to fastq format
-* Remove the mid != 'nomatch' statement in
-    * select-correct-mids.py
-    * report-combine-all.py

 ## How to cite